jorellano/Numpy/README.md

 Numpy for Data Science
 ===================
- If you're new to Data Science, I hope this will help.
+ Numpy: Creating & manipulating numerical data
 =====================================
 ###

-Going to walk you through Numpy
+If you're new to Data Science, I hope this will help.

-- 1.
+- 1. Introduction

 - 2.

-- 3.
+- 3

 - 4.

 - 5.